im-samz/Data-Structures-and-Algorithms/Assignment 1/README.md

 Classes implemented include Record.java, Dictionary.java, and nk_TicTacToe.java.
 All other classes were provided by the instructor.

 ## How to Run
-To run, place image files into the same directory as the java files.
+To run, place image files outside the src directory containing the java files.
 Play_nk_TTT.java contains the main method, so the program can be executed by typing

-  **java Play_nk_TTT.java n k max_levels**
+  **java Play_nk_TTT n k max_levels**

 ```